ittsel-ali/shoe-store-rails-app/README.md

    brew services start zookeeper
    brew services start kafka

+5. **Run Shoe Store Service**
+   Remember to run in seperate terminal tab.
+Follow the instructions here: https://github.com/ittsel-ali/shoe-store

-5. **Setup Ngrok (MAC)**
+6. **Setup Ngrok (MAC)**

-   Run in seperate terminal!
+   Run in seperate terminal tab!
 This is required to allow k8 to listen to the feed send by the shoe-store inventory.rb, otherwise k8 will cause conflicts with localhost
    ```bash
    brew install ngrok